OmidHaghverdi/DataAnalysis---Portfolio/SPSS Statistics/Readme.md

-SPSS Syntax
-By: Barton Poulson
+SPSS Syntax By Barton Poulson